yakki-minati/FT6/The List of Missing Features & The Things I Like About FT6.md

 62. "Alt+R" to reset the view like in TradingView.
 63. Magnifine Glass to zoom in on a specefic area of trading, and also keybinding for it.
 64. Option to add link to tweets and other things and show the content on chart.
-65. Quick shortcut key for drawing and there temelate.
-For example "Alt+F" will be shourtcut key for Fibo Retracement and the tempelate will be the last used or the default, And "Alt+F+1" will be for Fibo Retracemnt with the first template.

 # What I like about FT6
 01. Keyboard shortcut key to lower or higher the Time Frame.
 02. Sessions Indicator.
 03. Ctrl+Scroll shows more/less data.
 04. Changing the time frames still keeps the same range. i.e. when i change time frame the candles scrolls in left or get added in left of the chart and it does'nt scrolls me to the begining.
-05. Invert Chart.
 06. End key scrolls to the latest candle and the Home key takes to the last candle.
 07. Drawing and Cursor Magnet and able to customize its sencitivity.
 08. List of Objects.